My All: Recording

-Carey, who had begun working on her new album Butterfly (1997) before meeting Jeter, continued to develop "My All" with her longtime collaborator Walter Afanasieff at her mansion's Crave recording studio.
+Carey, who had begun working on her new album Butterfly (1997) before meeting Jeter, wrote "My All" with her longtime collaborator Walter Afanasieff at her mansion's Crave recording studio.
 While working with a new Korg Trinity synthesizer, he came across an effect for steel-string acoustic guitar that resembled the sound of a Spanish guitar.
 After playing different chord changes, Afanasieff settled on "an old-fashioned sort of Russian, Latin-Spanish chord progression melody" which was influenced by his exposure to that music as a child and by Carey's time in Puerto Rico.

 Due to her belief that the song "was about life and death", Carey insisted that "My All" have a "strong and simple" composition that made her vocals prominent in the mix while avoiding overpowering music.
-This formed a broader pattern of taking more creative control with the creation of Buttefly, as she also began working with hip-hop producers Sean Combs and Stevie J on other songs.
+This formed a broader pattern of taking more creative control with the creation of Butterfly, as she also began working with hip-hop producers Sean Combs and Stevie J on other songs.
 According to Afanasieff, Carey "felt that shutting her relationship with [Mottola] was also a cleansing of who she was.
 She felt that part of what she was dropping was the schmaltzy pop singer ballad stuff he was kind of adamant about".
 "My All" would ultimately become one of Carey's last collaborations with Afanasieff.

 Carey recorded "My All" at Afanasieff's WallyWorld studio in San Francisco, and additional work occurred at Crave and The Hit Factory in New York City.
 Dana Jon Chappelle and Mike Scott engineered the song with assistance from Ian Dalsemer.
 Afanasieff played the keyboards and added synthesizers and programming to the composition, while Dan Shea contributed additional keyboards, drum and rhythm programming, and the sound design and computer programming.
 After Mick Guzauski mixed "My All" at Crave, Bob Ludwig conducted the mastering at Gateway in Portland, Maine.
 Though she believed "there would be hell to pay" because Mottola would think she was having sex with another man, Carey believed the song "was the realest, boldest, most passionate love song" of her career.
 Upon playing "My All" to Mottola for the first time, she felt "he knew it could never be about him".